trailofbits/necessist/README.md

   -V, --version                Print version
 ```

-By default, Necessist outputs to both the console and to an sqlite database.
-For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can be used to filter/sort the results.

-## Output
+### Output

-By default, Necessist outputs only when tests pass.
+By default, Necessist outputs to the console only when tests pass.
 Passing `--verbose` causes Necessist to instead output all of the removal outcomes below.

 | Outcome                                      | Meaning (With the statement/method call removed...) |
 | -------------------------------------------- | --------------------------------------------------- |